Code-Institute-Submissions/Visit-Poprad/README.md

 * As a tourist I want  a website which shows some recommended activities and places to visit  so I don’t have to do too much 'Googling'
-* As a user I want a site that has functional map with search option so I don’t have to switch between separate windows
+* As a user I want a site that has functional map with search option, so I don’t have to switch between separate windows
 * As a potential tourist or satisfied tourist I would like an option to receive news about upcoming events and interesting activities